Behshahr: Overview

 Behshahr is home to many famous Iranian figures ranging from actors to political figures.
 One of the more famous political figures from Behshahr is Ahmad Tavakkoli who once was a presidential candidate.
 Every year, famous members of the Iranian entertainment industry gather in Behshahr in a ceremony rewarding entertainers.
 More recently, such members included Parviz Parastui.

 The city of Behshahr is an industrial city which produces Tokhme, vegetable oil, and a dish-soap known as Rika.
 Rika is the local term for son.
 Behshahr is home to Behshahr Industrial Company which is the biggest producer of vegetable oil in Iran since 1951.

 Recently, after scavenging near the suburbs of Behshahr, an ancient town was discovered which included nearly a thousand corpses of children to middle-aged men.
 The corpses had heights above the modern typical heights.
 In the area, gold and jars were found.

-Abbas Abbad

-Built at the order of Abbas I of Persia in the southeast of Behshahr in the midst of the Jungle, Abbasabad complex marks Iran's most prominent non-desert garden which comprises a lake, a palace, towers as well as showers while a mansion in the middle of the lake has given it outstanding beauty.

-The lake covers and areas of more than 10 hectares with an 18-meter-tall mansion at the center which hides underwater for more than half of the year; nevertheless, in the seasons of drought the whole structure, which has stood the test of time, resides out of the water.

-Abbas Abbad which is famous for its greenery and beauty and also its historic significance is a major tourism attraction.
-There is a road which leads up to a mountain through the jungle.
-In the touristic Abbas Abbad, the jungle surrounds a lake with a semi-destroyed castle in the middle.
-The castle once belonged to the Shah Abbas.
-The irrigation mechanisms created during the Safavid dynasty in this region are extremely unusual which greatly contributed to the registration of the site on UNESCO World Heritage List.